pedrojrv/nucml/README.md

 ## How to Cite

-If you used `NucML` for your work, feel free to cite us:
+If you used `NucML` for your work, pleease cite us:

 ```md
 @article{VICENTEVALDEZ2021108596,